 - Musical performers Herman's Hermits, Lulu, The Dave Clark Five, Barry Gibb (The BeeGees), Dusty Springfield, , Sérgio Mendes, Stevie Wonder, Ella Fitzgerald, Jerry Lee Lewis, The Hollies, Juliet Prowse, Johnny Cash and June Carter, Judy Collins, Kenny Rogers, Smokey Robinson and The Miracles, Bobbie Gentry, Ray Charles, Burt Bacharach, Shirley Bassey, John Denver, Petula Clark, and friend Engelbert Humperdinck.

 His later series Tom Jones (1980-1981), was not quite as successful; by then, his recording successes had faltered.
-Although he managed to crack the singles charts in every decade since the 1960's, Tom Jones has never quite achieved the heady success of his early years then.
+Although he managed to crack the singles charts in every decade since the 1960's, Tom Jones has never quite achieved the heady success of his early years.

 Tom Jones performed on the Bob Hope Chrysler Special in November 1970.
-Bob Hope had guest-starred twice on This is Tom Jones earlier in 1970.
+Bob Hope had guest-starred twice on his This is Tom Jones series earlier in 1970.